frovedis/frovedis/doc/manual/python/ml/agglomerative_clustering.md

 **_linkage_**: A string parameter used to specify linkage criterion.
 It determines which distance to use between sets of observation.
 The algorithm will merge the pairs of clusters that minimize this criterion.
-- 'average' uses the average of the distances of each observation of the two sets.
+- **'average'**: uses the average of the distances of each observation of the two sets.
-- 'complete' linkage uses the maximum distances between all observations of the two sets.
+- **'complete'**: linkage uses the maximum distances between all observations of the two sets.
-- 'single' uses the minimum of the distances between all observations of the two sets.
+- **'single'**: uses the minimum of the distances between all observations of the two sets.

 Only 'average', 'complete' and 'single' are supported.
 (Default: 'average')
 **_distance\_threshold_**: A float or double(float64) type parameter, is the linkage distance